ottodevs/dolomite/web-exchange/src/common/theme/README.md

 # Custom Material-UI Theme

-Dolomite relies on [Material-UI](https://github.com/mui-org/material-ui) for the majority of it's components.
-We use a Material-UI [custom theme](https://material-ui.com/customization/themes/) to add our own look to these components.
-We have provided helper classes/functions to make the customization of Material-UI components quick, intuitive and easy.
+Dolomite relies on [material-ui](https://github.com/mui-org/material-ui) for the majority of it's components.
+We use a material-ui [custom theme](https://material-ui.com/customization/themes/) to add our own look to these components.
+We have provided helper classes/functions to make the customization of material-ui components quick, intuitive and easy.

 ## Color Palette